fmalmeida/bacannot/docs/outputs.rst

 .. note::

-  Please take note that the pipeline uses the directory set with the ``--outdir`` parameter as a storage place in which it will create a folder named as the
+  Please take note that the pipeline uses the directory set with the ``--outdir`` parameter as a storage place in which it will create a folder for each sample using its ``id``.
+Therefore the the same ``--outdir`` can be used for different annotations.
-  ``--prefix`` parameter.
-This ``{prefix}`` folder will contain all the results.

-  Therefore the the same ``--outdir`` can be used for different annotations as each one of them will have a different sub-folder.
-This is useful and required for the genomic comparative pipeline (that is under construction) that will use this folder as input, and enable the user to rapidly compare the results between the samples under the same ``--outdir`` folder.

 Directory tree
 --------------